AutoGAN-based Dimension Reduction for Privacy Preservation: Related Work

-\section{Literature Review}
+\subsection{Literature Review}

 \textbf{Cryptographic approach:} This approach usually applies to the scenarios where the data owners do not wish to expose their plain-text sensitive data while asking for machine learning services from a third-party.
-The most common tool used in this approach is fully homomorphic encryption that supports multiplication and addition operations over encrypted data, which enable the ability to perform a more complex function.
-However, the high cost of the multiplicative homomorphic operations renders it difficult to be applicable on machine learning tasks.
+The most common tool used in this approach is fully homomorphic encryption that supports multiplication and addition operations over encrypted data, which enabling the ability to perform a more complex function.
+However, the high cost of the multiplicative homomorphic operations renders it difficult to be applied on machine learning tasks.
 In order to avoid multiplicative homomorphic operations, additive homomorphic encryption schemes are more widely used in privacy preserving machine learning (PPML).
 However, the limitation of the computational capacity in additive homomorphic schemes narrows the ability to apply on particular ML techniques.
-Thus, such additive homomorphic encryption-based methods in \cite{Bost2015,Emekci2007} are only applicable to simple machine learning algorithms such as decision tree and naive bayes.
+Thus, such additive homomorphic encryption-based methods in \cite{Bost2015,Emekci2007,Raphael,Hesamifard} are only applicable to simple machine learning algorithms such as decision tree and naive bayes.
 In Hesamifard's work \cite{Hesamifard2017},the fully homomorphic encryption is applied to perform deep neural networks over encrypted data, where the non-linear activation functions are approximated by polynomials.
-In secure multi-party computing (SMC), multiple parties collaborate to compute functions without revealing plain-text to other parties.
-A widely-used tool in SMC is garbled circuit \cite{Yao1986}, a cryptographic protocol carefully designed for two-party computation, in which they can jointly evaluate a function over their sensitive data without the trust of each other.
-In \cite{Al-rubaie}, Mohammad introduced a SMC protocol for principle component analysis (PCA) which is a hybrid system utilizing additive homomorphic and garbled circuit.
-In secret sharing techniques \cite{Shamir1979}, a secret \textbf{s} is distributed over multiple pieces \textbf{n} also called \textit{shares}, where the secret can only be recovered by a sufficient amount of \textbf{t} \textit{shares}.
-A good review of secret sharing-based techniques and encryption-based techniques for PPML is given in \cite{Pedersen2007}.
-Although these encryption-based techniques can protect the privacy in particular scenarios, computational cost is a significant concern.
-Furthermore, as \cite{Pedersen2007} elaborated, the high communication cost also poses a big concern for both techniques.